 "There's so much to do.
 Never thought I would do to university and end up going salsa dancing on a Monday night with classmates." ~ Kaitlin, M.Ost full-time student

 Creating the health professionals of tomorrow

 The end goal for all our students is to achieve a successful career.
-We work hard to ensure the time you spend with us is stimulating and enriching, providing you with the skills and experience you need to become a highly-competent, patient-led osteopath.
+We work hard to ensure the time you spend with us is stimulating and enriching, providing you with the skills and experience you need to become a highly-competent, patient-led healthcare professional.

 We aim to furnish you with the theory and knowledge you need to make informed decisions when working with patients, as well as the clinical experience to safely and confidently treat them.
 Through our clinic, the largest of its kind in Europe, you will have the opportunity to develop their clinical skills in a real-life setting.
 Our students work with patients from a broad spectrum of society, including babies and young children, older people, homeless patients, people living with HIV, NHS patients and athletes.

 Supporting our students with the transition into professional practice is important to us.
 In their final years, our students are provided with opportunities to begin to explore areas of future specialism, and to take part in exchange programmes, informal mentoring schemes, our ‘Beyond UCO’ careers event.
 Our Associate Clinic employment scheme provides our graduates with a stepping stone into professional practice within the familiar surroundings of the UCO Clinic.
 Our newly-qualified osteopaths also have the exclusive opportunity to join Neal’s Yard Remedies Covent Garden Therapy Rooms Graduate Clinic.

 41% of practicing osteopaths in the UK chose to train at the UCO (General Osteopathic Council, 2019)